-The 132 feasibility analysis statements on TriControl concept, command input, and radar screen were slightly positive, whereas active APP ATCOs again agreed far more positively in the majority learn.
+The 132 feasibility analysis statements on TriControl concept, command input, and radar screen were slightly positive, whereas active APP ATCOs again agreed far more positively in the majority of items.
+Particularly, ATCOs appreciated user-friendliness, usefulness, as well as ease to use and learn.

 It is worth mentioning that there were great differences in the TriControl concept ratings depending on some personal and technical abilities of ATCOs during the simulation run.
 TriControl concept was rated much better by ATCOs-than by other ATCOs-if they:

-- Were able to perform parallel input with different modalities, - Hardly experienced any malfunction with the multitouch pad correspondence, - Did not forget to perform the confirmation gesture after command completion, - Did not perform wrong gestures, - Did not experience some troubles with eye-tracking, - Experienced more reliable speech recognition, - Did not make other interaction mistakes, such as: - Too long press for confirmation and thus turning into a direct_to command, - Forgetting to toggle back from the multitouch device's graphical user interface mode, - Pressing the foot pedal for voice recording during complete command creation.
+- Were able to perform parallel input with different modalities, - Hardly experienced any malfunction with the multitouch pad correspondence, - Did not forget to perform the confirmation gesture after command completion, - Did not perform wrong gestures, - Did not experience some troubles with eye-tracking, - Experienced more reliable speech recognition, - Did not make other interaction mistakes, such as: - O Too long press for confirmation and thus turning into a direct_to command, - Forgetting to toggle back from the multitouch device's graphical user interface mode, - O Pressing the foot pedal for voice recording during complete command creation.